Al-Ahli Arab Hospital explosion: Protests

 The explosion resulted in massive protests in the West Bank, Iran, Canada, Egypt, Iraq, Jordan, Kuwait, Lebanon, Libya, Morocco, Qatar, Syria, Tunisia, Turkey, the United Kingdom, and Yemen.
-In Ramallah and other cities in the West Bank, protestors chanted against Mahmoud Abbas and threw stones, leading to police using tear gas and stun grenades in an attempt to disperse protestors.
+In Ramallah and other cities in the West Bank, protestors chanted against President Mahmoud Abbas and threw stones, leading to police using tear gas and stun grenades in an attempt to disperse protestors.
 Thousands of protestors marched outside the Israeli Consulate in Istanbul to protest against the war, and in Jordan, protestors attempted to storm the Israeli embassy.
-The US and French embassies in Beirut also faced protests aimed at their support for Israel.
+The U.S. and French embassies in Beirut also faced protests aimed at their support for Israel.

 Political fallout

-Jordan canceled a quadrilateral summit that had been scheduled to take place between Jordanian king Abdullah II, President of the Palestinian National Authority Mahmoud Abbas, Egyptian president Abdel Fattah el-Sisi, and US president Joe Biden, after Abbas withdrew from it in protest of the explosion.
+Jordan canceled a quadrilateral summit that had been scheduled to take place between Jordanian King Abdullah II, President of the Palestinian National Authority (PNA) Mahmoud Abbas, Egyptian President Abdel Fattah el-Sisi, and U.S. president Joe Biden, after Abbas withdrew from it in protest of the explosion.

 News coverage

-News coverage of the event changed quickly, with conflicting reports from Gazan, Israeli and American sources.
-The Guardian initially reported that "the scale of the blast appeared to be outside either of the militant groups' capabilities."
-BBC correspondent Jon Donnison told BBC News viewers on the evening of the explosion: "It's hard to see what else this could be, really, given the size of the explosion, other than an Israeli air strike, or several air strikes", adding, "When we've seen rockets being fired out of Gaza, we never see explosions of that scale."
-Days later, BBC's deputy director of news Jonathan Munro said that the corporation had made a mistake in its live coverage, and that Donnison "was wrong to speculate about the cause of the explosion of the hospital."
-BBC also issued a clarification and apology on 23 October, writing: "We accept that even in this fast-moving situation it was wrong to speculate in this way about the possible causes and we apologise for this, although he did not at any point report that it was an Israeli strike."
+News coverage of the event changed quickly, with conflicting reports from Gazan, Israeli, and American sources.
+The Guardian initially reported that "the scale of the blast appeared to be outside either of the militant groups' capabilities".
+BBC correspondent Jon Donnison told BBC News viewers on the evening of the explosion: "It's hard to see what else this could be, really, given the size of the explosion, other than an Israeli air strike, or several air strikes", adding: "When we've seen rockets being fired out of Gaza, we never see explosions of that scale".
+Days later, BBC's deputy director of news Jonathan Munro said that the corporation had made a mistake in its live coverage, and that Donnison: "was wrong to speculate about the cause of the explosion of the hospital".
+BBC also issued a clarification and apology on 23 October, writing: "We accept that even in this fast-moving situation it was wrong to speculate in this way about the possible causes and we apologise for this, although he did not at any point report that it was an Israeli strike".

-In the immediate aftermath, Hananya Naftali, an aide to Israeli prime minister Benjamin Netanyahu, posted a tweet stating: "Israeli Air Force struck a Hamas terrorist base inside a hospital in Gaza.
+In the immediate aftermath, Hananya Naftali, an aide to Israeli Prime Minister Benjamin Netanyahu, posted a tweet stating:"Israeli Air Force struck a Hamas terrorist base inside a hospital in Gaza.
 A multiple number of terrorists are dead.
-It's heartbreaking that Hamas is launching rockets from hospitals, Mosques, schools, and using civilians as human shields."
-He then deleted it after Israel blamed a Palestinian rocket for the explosion.
+It's heartbreaking that Hamas is launching rockets from hospitals, Mosques, schools, and using civilians as human shields."He then deleted it after Israel blamed a Palestinian rocket for the explosion.
 Nicola Perugini and Neve Gordon find the above to be an example of Israelis falsely accusing Palestinians of using human shields.